frispete/wm-win-tool/README.md

 ```
 `AUTHORITY`is expanded from the shell in this case, which is necessary to
 operate properly.
 Depending on the way, you installed `wm-win-tool`, you might
-need to adjust the path to it as well.
-We also avoid using the symlink
+need to adjust the path as well.
+We also avoid using the symlink shortcut
-shortcut here due to its implicit verbosity level.
+here due to its implicit verbosity level.

 Some things are realized in a pretty `oldschool` way, eg. command line
 handling, but until the command line interface gets **significantly** more